Hahi

 Hahi (Xaaxi, حاحي), is a town in Oodweyne District located in western Togdheer, Somaliland.

 History

 Hahi started as a permanent well for pastoralists and became a settlement.
 In the 19th century, members of the Sufi order Dandarawiyah would establish a tariqa and jama'a (congregation) at the town.
 The order was founded by Sayid Mohamed al Dandarawi who was a student of Ibrahim al Rashid and their teachings spread from Arabia to Sudan before eventually reaching Somaliland via the Somali Sheikh Sayid Aadan Ahmed.
-It would spread to Sheikh although it remained much smaller than the established Qadiriyya or Salihiyya orders.
-A young Nur Ahmed would study in the tariqa of Hahi before a succession crisis would prompt him to leave and eventually see him take the title of Habr Yunis Sultan.
+It spread to Sheikh, remaining much smaller than the established Qadiriyya or Salihiyya orders.
+Nur Ahmed studied in the tariqa of Hahi before a succession crisis caused him to leave; he later took the title of Habr Yunis and Reer cali part of arab sub-clan Sultan.

 Demographics

-Hahi is inhabited by subclans of the Habar Yunis, a subdivision of the Garhajis clan of the wider Isaaq clan family.
+In June 2006 Hahi had an estimated population of 2,971.
+Hahi is inhabited by Reer Elmi (also known as Reer Cilmi), a subdivision of the Habaryoonis clan, which belongs to the Garxajis sub-clan of the larger Isaaq clan family.